-Power Supply 1 ~ 2 - Two power supplies are located at the rear of the subsystem.
-Turn on the power of these power supplies to power-on the subsystem.
+Power Supply Unit 1 ~ 3 (from left to right) - Three power supplies are located at the rear of the subsystem.
+Turn on the power of these power supplies to power on the subsystem.
 The "power" LED at the front panel will turn green.

 If the power supply fails to function or a power supply is not turn on, the Power Fail LED will turn red and an alarm will sound.
-An error message will also appear on the LCD screen warning of power failure.
+AN error message will also appear on the LCD screen warning of power failure.